Imagine a small pond that has clear blue water reflecting the summer sky.

 It happens to be the number of people on earth in 1967 just 44 years ago.
 Since then the human population has doubled to 7,000,000,000 (7 billion).

-Unlike the pond, we cannot make the Earth any bigger that it already is.
+Unlike the pond, we cannot make the Earth any bigger than it already is.
 So we must hope that should the population double again, there is space enough.

 The cute animal postscript